altair-graphql/altair/README.md

 ![add fragment](src/assets/img/readme/add-fragment.gif "Altair GraphQL Client")

+### Upload files via GraphQL

+You can use binary files as variables to upload them via GraphQL to server (if it implemented the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec)).

 ### Autocompletion of fields, arguments, types, etc

 You get an autocomplete list of valid terms you can use as you type out your query in the editor.